 When we ask ourselves: 1) What is the material reality below and around me – the earth and the rocks and the seas, the chairs and the houses and the streets?
 What are they really?
-Enlightened and brightened by modern science, you might promptly reply: why, they are atoms (or whatever bouquet of subatomic particles your latest pop science lesson may have named)!
-Next:
+Enlightened and brightened by modern science, you might promptly reply: why, when you get right down to it, they are only atoms (or whatever bouquet of subatomic particles may have been highlighted by the latest pop science).

-In one variation or the other, these are the almost spontaneous replies we give today – and have done so ever since modern science became our only respectable way of knowing reality – to questions about what really exists: whether below us (earthly matter), above us (the stellar universe), in our bodies (our biology) or in our minds (our inner experience).
+Now, in one variation or the other, these are the almost spontaneous replies we give today, and have done so ever since modern science became our only respectable way of knowing reality.
+These are the replies we give to questions about what really exists: whether below us (earthly matter), above us (the stellar universe), in our bodies (our biology) or in our minds (our inner experience).

-Please take note of a curious trait of all these new, enlightened insights: none of them are ever seen (or even imagined) at all!
+But please take note of a curious trait of all these new, enlightened insights: though we call them insights, none of them are ever sighted or seen (or even imagined) at all!
 Whatever light is being shed on these supposed verities is not the sort that is visible to our physical eyes, or even to our imaginations.
 No one can see or imagine an atom or an electron as genuine constituents which make up the reality of the chair one sits on.
 Even when you patiently listen to a physicist explaining how atoms and molecules interact to make up the world, the chair still looks like a chair and still provides your buttocks with the support you expected when you sat upon it.

 And every night, when you look up again at the starry sky, the constellations still look like they did the night before, and – despite the erratic movement of the planets and the even more obvious displacements of sun and moon – there is nothing else in our experience that seems more fixed than the fixed stars.
 Are we really wrong about that?

-In order to get to the ‘truth’ about our fantastical bodies, do I need to engage in the futile effort of trying to imagine millions upon millions of finally unimaginable years that slowly lumbered toward the genetic math that made Scarlett Johansson look beautiful?
-And when we push open the heavy gate to our inner life, and find multi-universes of religion, philosophy, literature, painting, drama, dance, music, beauties, terrors, prospects, vistas, horizons (the list is interminable) – am I expected to take seriously any Viennese psychiatrist, or any other surveyor of the human mind, who says that all this is just the abreaction, or the epiphenomena, of this or that biological process, or this or that primordial conflict, or this or that anything?
+In order to get to the “truth” about our fantastical bodies, do I need to engage in the futile effort of trying to imagine millions upon millions of finally unimaginable years that slowly lumbered toward the genetic math that made Scarlett Johansson look beautiful?
+And when we push open the heavy gate to our inner life, and find multi-universes of religion, philosophy, literature, painting, drama, dance, music, beauties, terrors, prospects, vistas, horizons (the list is interminable) – am I expected to take seriously any Viennese psychiatrist – however brilliant – or any other surveyor of the human mind, who says that all this is just the abreaction, or the epiphenomena, of this or that biological process, or this or that primordial conflict, or this or that anything?

-And as for millions of years of evolution: again, more power to our biologists and keep up the good work.
+And as for millions of years of evolution: again, more power to our biologists and may they keep up the good work.
 But please give up the bad work of trying to explain the obvious miracle of our extraordinary human body through the exclusive explanatory method of piecemeal process.
-Something or somebody (I’m trying to shy away from theology here) is painting, or sculpting, or dreaming up a monument of beauty and meaning no deer or bear or even porpoise gets close to.
+Something or somebody – I am trying to shy away from theology here – is painting, or sculpting, or dreaming up a monument of beauty and meaning no mere material conglomeration, nor even a deer, a bear or a porpoise, can get close to.
 Something transcendent is clearly at work here.
-Not to see that is as much a variety of blindness as being born without eyes.
-So to our evolutionary biologists, with due respect for their solid (but subordinate) contributions to understanding human nature, I say: try to look more and to explain less.
+So to our evolutionary biologists, with due respect for their solid (but subordinate) contributions to understanding human nature, I say: try to look and gaze more and explain and reduce less.

 And finally, when we contemplate what worlds have been created from within the human mind – in science itself, and in art, philosophy and religion – we are only fooling ourselves if we deny that its mysterious fecundity bears witness to an origin from a source above and beyond it.
 In no intellectually serious way can we account for this through a mere summing up of inferior factors from the naturalistic matrix of reductionist narratives.
 It just doesn’t work.
 And any honest scientist worth his salt will – at least after a couple of martinis – agree.

 2) The vault of the starry sky is stunningly, overwhelmingly and irreducibly marvelous, and deeply, though mysteriously, meaningful.
 If you cannot see that, you haven’t looked long enough.
 Keep looking.
-Poetry will help you more than astrophysics, but not because it is less factual, but because it is more.
-Music will help too.
+Poetry will help you here more than astrophysics, but not because it is less factual, but because, in this context, it is more.

 4) Our minds affirm being, and being transcends everything we can see and touch, and travels light-years beyond the pretentious theories of naturalists.
 All of our culture, philosophy, religion and art are witness to its transcendent reach.
 If you want to get un-confused from all these contemporary confusions, simply learn to pay close attention to what obviously and insistently is.
-That attention will take you from chairs and tables, skies and stars, beautiful bodies and extravagant culture, all the way back to the Being of a God who is speaking softly, but eloquently, through all the things we touch, see and wonder about.
+That attention will take you from chairs and tables, skies and stars, beautiful bodies and extravagant culture, all the way back to the Cause of it all.
+You will learn to attend to the Being of a God who is speaking softly, but eloquently, through all the things we touch, see and wonder about.
 And the reason we wonder at all about the world – and about the sky, our bodies and our souls – is because their gradually unfolded meaning is one long, but limited overture to infinity.